Denmark is placed in the Central European Time zone (CET or MET),

 You synchronize the system time with the CMOS clock by issuing the

-.
+command clock.
 If your CMOS clock is set to Greenwich time (the

 standard on proper Unix systems) use